OctopusDeploy/People/Engineering/Software-Engineering/L4-Lead-Software-Engineer.md

 - I trained and mentored team members, helping them develop well-rounded skill sets.
 - I shared my experiences to help others become more effective in their roles.
-- I divided a project into tasks that presented appropriate challenges to help teammates grow.
+- I divided a project into tasks that presented appropriate challenges for each of my teammates that helped them grow.
-- I had constructive conversations that provided direct feedback while showing personal care for teammates.
+- I had some difficult conversations with my teammates, challenging them directly while showing care for them personally.
 - I tailored my interactions to suit the working styles and needs of individual team members.

 </details>